raspberrypilearning/lights-out/worksheet.md

 This would be a pretty easy game if the lights came on in the same order, for the same length of time!
 To make it as tricky as possible for the player you need to add some randomness.
 Here are the things you will decide randomly:

 * Which light is chosen to turn on
-* How long the Explorer HAT waits before turning the next light on
+* How long to wait before turning the next light on

 1. To generate random numbers you need to use Python's `random` library.
 Find the line in your program that says `from time import sleep`, and underneath it type in `import random`. **Delete** all of the code beneath this where you experimented with turning the lights on and off.